tmyqlfpir/NotBlood/README.md

 * Optional quad damage replacement for guns akimbo powerup
 * Throwable lifeleech alt fire (like TNT) and cheat (big bertha)
 * Randomize mode for enemies/pickups (with multiplayer support)
+* Autosaving on collecting keys and start of level
 * Mirror mode

 ### Installing